kriete/bmp280_median_logger/README.md

 ```

 ##### Logger
-Navigate to the diretory and run the pip install with the -e flag (in case of own changes to the package)
+Navigate to the directory and run the pip install with the -e flag (or not - just useful in case of own changes to the package)
 ```sh
 $ pip install -e .
 ```